 Keep in mind that financial aid funds are generally not available at the beginning of each semester.
 Disbursements usually begin approximately 1 week after classes begin, however, not all students receive funds on every disbursement date.
 Disbursement dates are determined based on student's FAFSA completion date, the date that all required tasks are completed, student's enrollment status and eligibility status.
 To find out your disbursement date, please refer to our disbursement schedule in this guide.
 Students are encouraged to be prepared to pay for books and supplies out of their own resources.
-Financial aid is intended to supplement, not replace, resources needed to meet the cost of education.
+Financial aid is intended to supplement not replace resources needed to meet the cost of education.

-FAFSA Information Adjustments/EFC Recalculation Appeals
+FAFSA Information Adjustments/Special Circumstance (EFC) Recalculation Appeals

-When you complete your FAFSA application for the 2022-23 academic year, you are required to report 2020 income information.
-If you have had a drastic change in income in 2021 or 2022 due to an unforeseen or special circumstance, the Department of Education and RCC will allow you to have your financial aid eligibility re-evaluated.
+When you complete your FAFSA application for the 2023-24 academic year, you are required to report 2021 income information.
+If you have had a drastic change in income in 2022 or 2023 due to an unforeseen or special circumstance, or the income reported on your FAFSA application no longer reflects your household's current financial situation, the Department of Education and RCC will consider to have your financial aid eligibility re-evaluated.